babel/website/docs/usage/cli.md

   <p>
     <strong>Note:</strong> These instructions use the excellent
     <a href="https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b">npx</a>
     command to run the locally installed executables.
-You may instead execute with the relative path instead. <code>./node_modules/.bin/babel</code>
+You can drop it inside of an <a href="https://docs.npmjs.com/cli/run-script">npm run script</a> or you may instead execute with the relative path instead. <code>./node_modules/.bin/babel</code>
   </p>
 </blockquote>